songpoemHQ/songpoem.github.io/_pages/index.md

 ---
-seo_title: "Songpoem Labs - We believe in boosting business productivity through the art of programming."
-title: "At Songpoem Labs, we believe in boosting business productivity through the art of programming."
+seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
+title: "Empowering Businesses with Tech Solutions Aligned to Market Trends."
 description: "We listen to a song.
 It reduces our stress, boosts creativity, and improves focus.
 We enjoy it.
 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.

 At Songpoem Labs, we believe in boosting business productivity through the art of programming.
 Lets compose succes"
-excerpt: "Guided by our slogan, 'Lets compose success,' we deliver reliable solutions tailored to our clients' needs.
-We focus on quality and practicality, aiming to meet and often exceed expectations. #letscomposesuccess"
+excerpt: "Songpoem Labs is a remote technology company helping businesses stay aligned with market trends. #letscomposesuccess"
 keywords:
+  - business solutions
-  - on-demand solutions
+  - compliance solutions
+  - competitive advantage
+  - digital transformation
-  - web3
+  - regulatory compliance
-  - AI solutions
+  - AI-driven business solutions
-  - blockchain development
+  - custom software development
-  - Erlang
-  - Elixir
+  - innovation in business tech
 layout: splash
 permalink: /
 date: 2022-06-11T11:48:41-04:00